obsidiansystems/obelisk/guides/app-deploy.md

 It will ask you for a password.
 Enter the one you specified above.
 You should see `Access granted` printed after you type your password and hit <kbd>Enter</kbd>.

 Now we'll allow access with an SSH key instead of a password.
-Create a new SSH key with `ssh-keygen` called obtest and leave it in the local folder:
+Create a new SSH key with `ssh-keygen`:

 ```bash
 ssh-keygen -t ed25519 -f "$WORKDIR/obkey" -P ""